The Boys from Brazil (novel): Plot

-Yakov Liebermann is a Nazi hunter (loosely based on Simon Wiesenthal) who runs a center in Vienna that documents crimes against humanity, perpetrated during the Holocaust.
-The waning interest of the Western nations in tracking down Nazi criminals, and the failure of the bank where he kept his center's funds, has forced him to move the center to his own lodgings.
+Yakov Liebermann is a Nazi hunter (loosely based on Simon Wiesenthal) who runs a center in Vienna that documents crimes against humanity perpetrated during the Holocaust.
+The waning interest of the Western nations in tracking down Nazi war criminals, and the failure of the bank where he kept his center's funds, has forced him to move the center to his own lodgings.

 Then, in September 1974, Liebermann receives a phone call from a young man in Brazil who claims he has just finished tape recording a meeting held by the so-called "Angel of Death", Dr. Josef Mengele, a concentration camp medical doctor who performed horrific experiments on camp victims during World War II.
-According to the young man, Mengele is activating the ODESSA for a strange assignment: sending out six Nazis (former SS officers) to kill 94 men living in Western Europe and North America, who share a few common traits.
+According to the young man, Mengele is activating the ODESSA for a strange assignment: sending out six Nazis (all former SS officers) to kill 94 men living in Western Europe and North America, who share a few common traits.
 All men are civil servants, and all of them have to be killed on or about particular dates, spread over several years.
 All will be 65 years old at the time of their killing.
 Before the young man can finish the conversation, he is killed.

 Liebermann is hesitant and wonders if the call was a prank.
 But he investigates and discovers that the killings the young man spoke of are taking place.
 As he tries to determine why the seemingly unimportant men are being killed, he discovers by coincidence that the children of two of the men are identical.
 It eventually transpires each of the 94 targets has a son aged 13, a genetic clone of Adolf Hitler planted by Mengele and, through corrupt adoption agency employees, placed with families that have lives similar to Hitler's own upbringing.
-Mengele wishes to create a new Führer for the Nazi movement, and is thus trying to ensure that the lives of the clones follow a similar path to Hitler's.
+Mengele wishes to create a new Führer for a revitalized Nazi movement, and is thus trying to ensure that the lives of the clones follow a similar path to Hitler's.
 Each civil servant father is married to a woman about 23 years younger, and their killing is an attempt to mimic the timing of the death of Hitler's own father.
-Liebermann makes sufficient progress in his investigation that the ODESSA ends the operation and recalls the six Nazi soldiers sent to kill the men.
+Liebermann makes sufficient progress in his investigation that the ODESSA ends the operation and recalls the six Nazi operatives sent to kill the men.
 Infuriated, Mengele resolves to complete as many of the killings as he can on his own and travels to the United States.